 “That’s the plan.”

 They stand around a moment longer, smiles fading but lingering, searching for something else to say.
-Something feels lodged in his chest.
+Something feels lodged in his chest, some sense of approaching finality.
 The last time he felt something like it was in the forest, watching them in the circle of light before he ran off for help.
 It’s silly, comparing the two situations.
 Blue knows it’s just a week, knows they’ve spent that much time barely seeing each other in cities before, but it still feels different, this geographic separation.
 He sees it in their eyes too as they summon their abra.

 “What do you guys say?” he asks at last, holding a hand out, palm down.
 “Oaklings forever?”